Skip to content

 (Factory Droid: update via droid plugin.)

-Pull the repo and re-run the installer — this refreshes the global skills, agents, hooks, and the ~/.codex/plugin.json version.
-Running /flow-next:setup alone does not update the global Codex install, and scripts/sync-codex.sh only rebuilds the in-repo mirror — neither writes to ~/.codex.
+Pull the repo and re-run the installer.
+That refreshes the global skills, agents, and the ~/.codex/plugin.json version.
+Running /flow-next:setup alone does not update the global Codex install, and scripts/sync-codex.sh only rebuilds the in-repo mirror.
+Neither writes to ~/.codex.
 The installer is the updater:

 Terminal window